tammon/sip4java/README.md

 # SERCOS Internet Protocol for Java
 ### Status: `ALPHA` _this Library is in development_
-This is a library to use sercos devices over the Sercos Internet Protocol (SIP).
+This is a library to communicate to sercos devices over the Sercos Internet Protocol (SIP).

 ###Functionality
 In the first steps of development the focus is set to reading data from a sercos drive.